wrhyme29/TheDragonRuneMods/README.md

-# TheDragonRuneMods
+## TheDragonRune's Sentinels of the Multiverse Mods

-Sentinels of the Multiverse Mods created by TheDragonRune and implemented into the digital game by wrhyme29
+Implemented in digital by wrhyme29